luizbgomide/sovereign/combat.md

 Attacks, movement, spellcasting, and other combat activities all require one of the following four types of actions.

-<strong id="main-action">Main actions</strong> are a character’s primary action during a combat round, such as attacking an enemy, applying first aid to a downed ally, casting a spell, frantically evading incoming spears, or something else that takes less than ten seconds to do.
+<strong id="main-action">Main Actions</strong> are a character’s primary action during a combat round, such as attacking an enemy, applying first aid to a downed ally, casting a spell, frantically evading incoming spears, or something else that takes less than ten seconds to do.
 A combatant gets one Main action per round.

-<strong id="move-action">Move actions</strong> involve moving the character’s normal movement rate of 30 feet or performing some other relatively brief bodily action, such as getting up from prone.
-A combatant gets one Move action per round, but can spend their main action to get a second.
+<strong id="move-action">Move Actions</strong> involve moving the character’s normal movement rate of 30 feet or performing some other relatively brief bodily action, such as getting up from prone.
+A combatant gets one Move Action per round, but can spend their main action to get a second.

-<strong id="free-action">Free</strong> actions are brief, simple acts that require only a moment’s concentration.
-Activating certain abilities or speaking a few words might constitute a Free action.
-A combatant can take as many Free actions on their round as the GM finds plausible.
+<strong id="free-action">Free Actions</strong> are brief, simple acts that require only a moment’s concentration.
+Activating certain abilities or speaking a few words might constitute a [Free Action](#free-action).
+A combatant can take as many [Free Action](#free-action)s on their round as the GM finds plausible.

-<strong id="instant-action">Instant actions</strong> are special, most being provided only by certain powers or certain special actions.
-Instant actions can be performed even when it’s not your turn in the round, even after the dice have already been rolled.
-The Veteran’s Luck class ability provides one such Instant action, allowing the Delver to treat a missed attack roll as an automatic hit.
-A combatant can use as many Instant actions in a round as the GM finds plausible.
-Instant actions performed at the same time are resolved simultaneously, with the GM adjudicating any ambiguities.
+<strong id="instant-action">Instant Actions</strong> are special, most being provided only by certain powers or certain special actions.
+Instant Actions can be performed even when it’s not your turn in the round, even after the dice have already been rolled.
+The Veteran’s Luck class ability provides one such Instant Action, allowing the Delver to treat a missed attack roll as an automatic hit.
+A combatant can use as many Instant Actions in a round as the GM finds plausible.
+Instant Actions performed at the same time are resolved simultaneously, with the GM adjudicating any ambiguities.

 Many actions (like [Run](/combat#run-move-action) and [Stand Up](/combat#stand-up-move-action)) allow any adjacent foes armed with a melee weapon to make a free <strong id="attack-of-opportunity">Attack of Opportunity</strong>.
 To avoid this, either do not be in melee range or use the [Disengage](/combat#disengage-main-action) action first.